 It falls in a downward manner..."

-This extract of a poem is taken from a 1960’s Public Information Broadcast which accurately and elegantly explains the beauty and dangers of the universal law of gravity.
+This poem extract is taken from a 1960's Public Information Broadcast which accurately and elegantly explains the beauty and dangers of the universal law of gravity.

 Every time we sit in a chair, every time we pour milk on our cornflakes, every time we catch a ball we are inadvertently applying the laws of gravity.